AmethFio/OpenMarcieManual/README.md

-# OpenMARCIE: Open Dataset for Multimodal Action Recognition in Industrial Environments
+# OpenMARCIE: Dataset for Multimodal Action Recognition in Industrial Environments